Cocaine-Connoisseur/Cocaine-Connoisseur/README.md

 - 🌱 I’m currently learning about Cocaine
 - 💞️ I’m looking to collaborate on doing Cocaine
 - 📫 How to reach me, say you have Cocaine
-- To iterate friendship coefficient supply copious amounts of cocaine for garunteed results.
+- To iterate friendship coefficient supply copious amounts of cocaine.

 <!---
 Cocaine-Connoisseur/Cocaine-Connoisseur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.